nietamten/VoltageConverterForSolar/readme.md

   - decrease output capacity to prevent over current
   - increase current limit (decrease R11), 5k seems to be safe
   - decrease output volage
+- converter is oscillating when minimum voltage limit is working
+  - try increase C19 or C18
+- converter is oscillating when current limiter is working
+  - try increase C16 or experiment with C22
 - devices near converter stops working (usb mouse)
   - use ferrite filters on input and output